igor-vovk/kube-logs-datadog-sender/README.md

 ## Points of Improvement

 * Consider having thin senders and doing parsing and filtering in the aggregator instance.
+* Right now parsing is most optimized for the Logback logs format.
+Figure out how to make it more generic.
-* More flexible Vector configuring from Helm chart.
+* More flexible Vector configuration from Helm chart.

 ## Referral Links

-They help me to pay for the Datadog, so I can see my logs.
+Help me to pay my Datadog bills by following those links:

 * [Hetzner Cloud](https://hetzner.cloud/?ref=iAnthJAtoQ8d) – best cloud provider with the cheapest prices in the EU
 * [Bybit](https://www.bybit.nl/invite?ref=EVWANAG) – best crypto exchange